How To Feed A Loon

 You can easily pour the sauce with the shrimp directly over the cooked pasta.

 Wine Pairing: You can’t go wrong with white, red, or our favorite, rosé.
-The marinara sauce matches well against a Cabernet or Pinot Noir, but the shrimp matches well with Pinot Grigio, Chardonnay, Sauvignon Blanc.
+The marinara sauce matches well against a Cabernet or Pinot Noir, but the shrimp matches well with Pinot Grigio, Chardonnay, and Sauvignon Blanc.
 A light rosé is wonderful, too.

 A large pasta bowl filled with shrimp marinara next to a glass of rosé wine and a torn loaf of bread.